Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Determining the probability to be in excited states

 \subsubsection{The perturbed eigenvalue problem in the multi-dimensional case}

-The main idea to extend the one dimensional perturbed eigenvalue problem to multiple dimensions is to write the Schr\"odinger wave function as an integral of highly oscillatory functions using the Fourier-Bros-Iagolnitzer transform (FBI-transform) and then let each FBI-mode be initial data for a WKB solution to the right of a hitting plane and a WKB solution to the left of the hitting plane.
-The direction of the oscillations in the FBI-mode generates through the WKB-method a molecular dynamics path and an amplitude function.
-The amplitude function solves, along the path, a transport equation that is well approximated by Ehrenfest dynamics and can consequently be computed similarly as the molecular dynamics paths but with smaller time steps, see Sections \ref{zener_ehren} and \ref{sec_num}.
-For each point in the hitting plane this integral of WKB-solutions contribute through their amplitude functions to the transition, $S$, which by the corresponding eigenvalue problem \eqref{eigenpert} causes a perturbation of the wave function, as in the one dimensional case, and the total perturbed wave function becomes the integral of the perturbations over all FBI-data on the hitting plane.
-We will now explain this extension to multiple dimensions more precisely.
+The main idea to extend the one dimensional perturbed eigenvalue problem to multiple dimensions is to write the Schr\"odinger wave function as a phase-space integral of highly oscillatory functions using the Fourier-Bros-Iagolnitzer transform (FBI-transform). { This integral can be viewed as an integral over all hyperplanes $I$ in $\rset^{3N}$ defined in \eqref{I_plane}.
+Therefore each FBI-mode can be initial data for a WKB solution \eqref{wkb_ekv1} to the right of a hyperplane $I$ in $\rset^{3N}$ and a WKB solution to the left of the hyperplane.
+The condition to have a differentiable WKB solution across the hyperplane then uses the continuity condition \eqref{eigenpert}, as the one dimensional setting, for each point in the hyperplane. } The direction of the oscillations in the FBI-mode generates through the WKB-method a molecular dynamics path and an amplitude function.
+The amplitude function solves, along the path, a transport equation that is well approximated by Ehrenfest dynamics { \eqref{eq:ehrenfest}} and can consequently be computed similarly as the molecular dynamics paths but with smaller time steps, see Sections \ref{zener_ehren} and \ref{sec_num}.
+The integral of WKB-solutions over all hyperplanes contribute through their amplitude functions to the transition, $S$.
+We will now explain this extension to multiple dimensions more precisely and then in the next section show how to computationally approximate the probability to be in excited states $p_{ex}$.

 We will use the FBI-transform.
 We could use the standard semi-classical Fourier transform as the initial data for the WKB-method but the FBI-transform has the advantage of giving the high frequency content locally in $X$, i.e. microlocally, which yields a more accurate WKB Ansatz.
 The important property of the FBI transform